More Warner Downtown pages: vintage exterior views | recent exterior views | interior views |

 An August 8, 1929 mention in the L.A.
 Times about the theatre going to Warner Bros.
 Thanks to Ken McIntyre for finding the article.

-There was a shutdown for a general refurbishing which, in addition to interior work, included a new marquee.
 The theatre reopened September 26, 1929 as the Warner Bros.
 Downtown Theatre with the two-strip Technicolor Vitaphone feature "Gold Diggers of Broadway," directed by Lloyd Bacon.
 The redecorated theatre and the film were reviewed by Edwin Schallert in the late edition of the September 27 Times and in the regular edition on September 28.
 He referred to the Warner as "the exclusive home of audible pictures."
 Al Jolson was the guest of honor and Frank Fay acted as MC.

 Typical interior plasterwork redone in 1929 with a "WB" replacing the "P" over a main floor exit door.
 The proscenium box areas were also redone with much of the original box construction removed.
 Photo: Sandi Ando Lessert - 2016